wojciechmarek/awesome-react-navbar/README.md

 ## Purpose

-To learn building great navigation bars.
+To learn to build great navigation bars with cutting-edge design patterns.

+Used patterns:

+- Mega menu
+- K Bar

 ## Demo

-A live demo is available at
+A live demo is available at [https://awesome-react-navbar.web.app/](https://awesome-react-navbar.web.app/)

 ## Used technologies